ariessa/calculate_profit_and_loss_backend/README.md

-# Calculate Profit and Loss
+# Calculate Profit and Loss - Backend

-A backend service that accepts a wallet address and returns their PnL (Profit and Loss) for xAVAX token - a leveraged derivative of sAVAX with no liquidation risk.
+Calculate the profit and loss (PnL) of a wallet address that holds xAVAX tokens.

 <br />